SCIInstitute/Seg3D/README.md

 #### Mac OS X

-The source code base was built with Xcode as well as GNU Make and works for both environments on OS X 10.7+.
+The source code base was built with Xcode 4-6 as well as GNU Make and works for both environments on OS X 10.7+.

+**Xcode 7 is not currently supported.**

 #### Linux